-Mint’s standard plans all include unlimited texts and minutes along with 3-12 gigabytes of high-speed data.
-My own experience with Mint’s customer support has been quite good, but I have the impression that a meaningful portion of Mint subscribers have had less positive experiences.
+Mint’s standard plans include unlimited texts and minutes along with 3 to 12 gigabytes of high-speed data.
+All plans include unlimited data at substantially reduced speeds if subscribers use all of their allotted high-speed data.
+My experience with Mint’s customer support has been good, but some Mint subscribers have less positive experiences.

 Total Wireless (Verizon’s Network)

 Ting operates with a pay-for-what-you-use model.
 Monthly bills are calculated at the end of each period.
 Service comes with a base price of $6 per line plus additional charges that depend on the quantity of texts, minutes, and data used across all devices on a plan.
 Ting may be an excellent option for families that don’t use their phones intensely and live in areas where Sprint or T-Mobile’s networks perform well.
 However, heavy data users may find that charges add up quickly.
 In my opinion, Ting is rarely the best option for single-line access.

 Ting plans to begin offering service over Verizon’s network and cease offering service over T-Mobile’s network in the near future.
 If Ting’s prices do not chance with that switch, I expect I’ll strongly recommend Ting’s Verizon-based service.